RamatjyotSingh/Blockchain/README.md

 ### **1. Peer Discovery and Network Joining**

 - **GOSSIP Protocol**:
-  - The peer announces its presence to the network by sending `GOSSIP` messages to known hosts and tracked peers.
+  - Announces the peer’s presence to the network by sending `GOSSIP` messages to known hosts and tracked peers.
   - Replies to `GOSSIP` messages with `GOSSIP-REPLY`.
-  - Keeps a list of active peers, removing those inactive for over a minute.
+  - Maintains a list of active peers, removing those inactive for over a minute.
 - **Integration**:
-  - GOSSIP is used as a keep-alive mechanism, sending updates every 30 seconds.
+  - GOSSIP serves as a keep-alive mechanism, sending updates every 30 seconds.
 - **Code Highlights**:
   - **File**: `gossip.py`
   - **Key Methods**:
     - `handle_gossip`: Processes incoming GOSSIP messages and replies.
-    - `clean_up`: Removes inactive peers from the list. removes all the peers (known and seen) after 1 minnute
+    - `clean_up`: Removes inactive peers from the list.
-    - `keep_alive`: sends `heartbeat` messages.
+    - `keep_alive`: Sends periodic heartbeat messages.

 ---